Skip to main content

 Alternative Minimum Tax (AMT)

-A parallel tax system that ensures high-income taxpayers pay a minimum amount of tax, even if deductions and credits would otherwise reduce their regular tax significantly.
+A parallel tax calculation that makes sure high-income earners pay a minimum amount of tax, even if their deductions and credits would normally shrink the bill way down.

-The AMT calculation starts with your regular taxable income, then adds back certain deductions and preferences — including state and local tax deductions, certain interest deductions, and incentive stock option (ISO) exercises.
-It then applies its own exemption amount and tax rates (26% and 28%) to determine the AMT liability.
+The AMT was originally designed to stop wealthy taxpayers from stacking deductions until they owed nothing.
+It works by taking your regular taxable income and adding back certain deductions—things like state and local tax deductions, some interest deductions, and the spread on incentive stock option (ISO) exercises.
+Then it applies its own exemption and two flat rates (26% and 28%) to figure out what you owe under the AMT rules.

-The AMT exemption amounts are adjusted annually for inflation.
-For 2025, the exemption is $88,100 for single filers and $137,000 for married filing jointly.
-The exemption phases out at higher income levels, which can create a complex interaction between regular tax and AMT.
+The AMT exemption gets adjusted for inflation each year.
+For 2025, it's $88,100 if you're single and $137,000 if you're married filing jointly.
+At higher income levels the exemption phases out, which can make the math between regular tax and AMT pretty tangled.

-If you pay AMT in one year, you may receive an AMT credit in future years that offsets regular tax.
-This credit mechanism prevents the AMT from creating permanent double taxation on timing differences like ISO exercises.
+Here's some good news, though: if you pay AMT one year, you may get an AMT credit in future years that offsets your regular tax.
+This credit exists so timing differences—like ISO exercises—don't result in permanent double taxation.

 Frequently Asked Questions